lrrr-omicron/ni/README.md

 get-name    ingest  reingest  rename-raw  untag
 ```

-Most of these you won't use.  nee is private ni-cmd version, use ~/opt/ni/ni instead.
+Most of these you won't use.  nee is private - don't use - use ~/opt/ni/ni instead.
 Put ~/opt/ni in your path not ~/opt/ni/ni-cmds so they don't pollute your path.
-Also these rely on ni-cmd sourcing them for access to environment, so they shouldn't be called without ni-cmd anymore.
-If you want tag in your environment without having to type ni-cmd, make an alias to ni-cmd tag.
+These rely on ni-cmd sourcing them for access to environment, so they shouldn't be called without ni-cmd anymore.

+If you want tag in your environment without having to type ni-cmd, make an alias to 'ni-cmd tag'.

+Here is an example of the ni-cmd inf :

 ```
 $ ni-cmd inf ck-293042304320932.jpg